Advertiser Disclosure

 We’ve assigned a valuation of 2 cents per point to Chase Ultimate Rewards points because of how flexible these points are and the amount of value we know you can regularly get when making strategic use of the Chase transfer partners.

 In fact, it is not uncommon for Upgraded Points team members and readers to book redemptions that eclipse 2 cents, 3 cents, and even greater than 4 cents per point.
-Let’s take a look at some redemptions now that can offer just that on the Chase Sapphire Preferred card and Chase Sapphire Reserve card.
+Let’s take a look at some redemptions that can offer just that on the Chase Sapphire Preferred card and Chase Sapphire Reserve card with 75,000 points.

 Up to 9 Short-Haul Flights With American or Alaska